 Yes, we have worked for a range of organisations, such as universities and museums, where documents, books, and photographs are particularly fragile.

-We have a range of systems and processes in place to ensure that delicate documents are cared for throughout all the duration of their time with us.
+We have a multitude of systems and processes in place to ensure that delicate documents are cared for throughout all the duration of their time with us.

 Can scanning occur on my premises?